Four leaf clovers

-I’m a mum of two children, juggling work, a business and a family – life is busy, sometimes messy and chaotic, but I get stuff done and more importantly, I make time for the things in life that bring me joy.
+Today I’m a mum of two, juggling work, a business and a family.
+Life is busy, sometimes messy and chaotic, but I get stuff done and more importantly, I make time for the things and people in my life that bring me joy.

 But it wasn’t always like that for me.
 When I was a child my life was shaped by the death my dad, growing up with this loss was hard, I found it easier to stay quiet and small.
 It felt easier to drift in life than risk failure or rejection.

 But as I grew up, I knew that being this way was stopping me from doing and trying things I wanted to do.
 Eventually I realised, all I ever really needed was to stop looking outside for what had always been there on the inside – me.
 Then I began to invest in myself and I am so glad I did; I found my strength and purpose, for which I am ever grateful.